gatsbyjs/gatsby/packages/gatsby-plugin-less/README.md

 plugins: [`gatsby-plugin-less`]
 ```

-If you need to pass options to Less use the plugins options; see [less-loader](https://github.com/webpack-contrib/less-loader)
+If you need to pass options to Less use the plugins options; see [less options](http://lesscss.org/usage/#less-options)
 for all available options.

 ```javascript